-The BBC is set to explore the final months of Marilyn Monroe’s life in a new drama series, written by Trust Me screenwriter Dan Sefton.
+The BBC is set to explore the final months of Marilyn Monroe’s life in a new drama series, written by Trust Me and The Good Karma Hospital screenwriter Dan Sefton.

 The series, with the working title The Last Days of Marilyn Monroe, will trace the run-up to Monroe’s death at the age of 36 from an overdose of sleeping pills.

-Here’s everything you need to know about the drama.
+Here’s everything we know about the drama so far:

 When is The Last Days of Marilyn Monroe on TV?